linkuew/ct_identify/README.md

 ### Example command line

+#### Parameters

+-d, dataset to use

+bf = bigfoot

+fe = flat earth

+cc = climate change

+va = vaccines

+pg = pizzagate

+-e, dataset to do the evaluation

+-f, feature set, either 'word' or 'char', this is for classy.py

+-r, n-gram range for features, e.g. 1,3, this is for classy.py

+-k, number of top features, use 'all' to get all features, this is for feature_selection.py

+-s, selection function for features, either 'chi2' or 'mutual_info_classif', this is for feature_selection.py

+-p, epoch for training the bert classifier, e.g. 3, this is for bert_clf.py

+-r, learning rate for training the bert classifier, e.g. 1e-5, this is for bert_clf.py

+-b, batch size for training the bert classifier, e.g. 32, this is for bert_clf.py

 #### SVM classification (on CL server):

 *python3 classify.py -d bf -e fe -m merge -f word -r 1,3*